marabesi/marabesi.com/_posts/2021-02-11-2020-a-year-of-reading.md

-Uncle bob defined the clean architecture based on different styles, fetching what each one of the others has to offer best and then added his own thoughts.
+Uncle bob defined the clean architecture based on different styles, fetching what each one of the others has to offer best and then added his own thoughts {% cite clean_architecture_article --file 2021-02-11-2020-a-year-of-reading %}.
 The result is the clean architecture, which is a history across the computer history, best practices on programming and also a architectural style definition, named clean.

-Therefore, Uncle bob's architecture does not provide an implementation for his architecture, it is a theorical book.
+Therefore, Uncle bob's architecture {% cite clean_architecture_book --file 2021-02-11-2020-a-year-of-reading %} does not provide an implementation for his architecture, it is a theorical book.

-Tom, on the other hand, took the clean architecture and gave his opinionated implementation, using the java programming language.
+Tom, on the other hand, took the clean architecture and gave his opinionated implementation {% cite hombergs2019get --file 2021-02-11-2020-a-year-of-reading %}, using the java programming language.
 Get your hands on clean architecture is a reading for programmers that want to understand the clean architecture in a praticalway.